ascotlan/travel-list-react/README.md

 # Travel List App
-This simple application creates a travel list.
+This simple React application creates a travel list.
 It does not persist the data but it does illustrate different attributes of state management and data sorting with custom hooks.

 ## Screenshot
 ![Homepage](docs/screenshot.png 'Homepage')